sezuisa/cats-vs-dogs/README.md

 ---

 ## Models
-For all models, the [Asirra Dataset](https://www.kaggle.com/c/dogs-vs-cats/data) was split into a subset of 22.500 training images and 2.500 validation images.
+For all models, the [Asirra Dataset](https://www.kaggle.com/c/dogs-vs-cats/data) was split of 80% for training and 20% for validation.

 | Model | Epochs | Architecture | Training Accuracy | Validation Accuracy | Time |
 |---|---|---|---|---|---|